CUB: Benchmarking Context Utilisation Techniques for Language Models: Features Impacting Context Utilisation

 \subsection{Metric for Feature Impact}

-By virtue of the unified setup of \textsc{CUB}, we can study correlation coefficients to investigate the impact of different input and model features with a low risk of confounders.
-We use Spearman's $\rho$ to measure the impact of features on context utilisation, proxied by BCU.
+By virtue of the unified and controlled setup of \textsc{CUB}, we can systematically study correlation coefficients to investigate the impact of different input and model features with minimal risk of confounding factors.
+We employ Spearman's $\rho$ to measure the impact of features on context utilisation, proxied by BCU, providing robust statistical insights into the factors that drive CMT effectiveness.